Donald G. Cerio, PhD

 News

 News from Functional Anatomy & Evolution Read our latest announcements about department updates, honors and publications.
-Dr. Christopher Ruff was appointed Professor Emeritus of Functional Anatomy and Evolution, effective July 3, 2020, following his...
+A paper by graduate student Aneila Hogan and faculty member Dr. Gabriel Bever was selected to appear on the cover of the August 2020...

 read more